DragonSenses/Algorithms/LeetCode/88-merge-sorted-array/problem.md

 - `p  = m + n - 1` (end of `nums1` total capacity)

 This guarantees that each value lands in its final position before any overwriting can occur.

+## **Intuition**

+Given that both arrays are sorted in non-decreasing order, we can efficiently merge them using a reverse two-pointer strategy.
+Instead of copying values and allocating extra space, we take advantage of the extra buffer space in `nums1` by filling it from the end.
+This allows us to compare the largest unplaced elements from `nums1` and `nums2`, placing the greater of the two at the back of `nums1`.

+This in-place approach avoids unnecessary memory usage and maintains an optimal time complexity of `O(m + n)`.
+Working backwards eliminates the risk of overwriting meaningful elements in `nums1`.